 As hard as it is, we believe it is important to own our history as honestly as we can.
 Christians talk a lot about repentance but can be perceived as being unwilling to repent themselves.
 We want to try to be a living demonstration of repentance.
 We have repented of ideas, assumptions, exaggerations, and misinformation that led to harmful expectations, practices, and beliefs.
 We recognize that these things hurt LGBTQ2+ people profoundly and caused great estrangement and pain in churches and extended families – and that is why we have not only changed our name but we’ve profoundly changed how we welcome, accept, affirm, and celebrate LGBTQ2+ people.

 We are available to anyone who experienced hurt from past practices of this organization to hear them out, to grieve with them, to acknowledge and apologize – and while we understand that we cannot change the past, if we can participate in some level of healing or closure we are humbly willing to do so.
-We have prepared a letter for ex-gay survivors that you can read below.
+We have prepared a letter for survivors of sexual orientation, gender identity & expression change efforts(SOGIECE) or conversion therapy that you can read below.